MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.LogicApp/Remove-AzureRmIntegrationAccountPartner.md

 # Remove-AzureRmIntegrationAccountPartner

 ## SYNOPSIS
-Removes an integration account partner.
+Removes the integration account partner from the specified Azure resource group.

 ## SYNTAX